ageis/securedrop/docs/install.rst

 For example, this can be used to notify potential sources that an instance is for testing purposes only.

+You may also customize the text of the issuer name of TOTP codes, so that when the QR code is scanned in it provides a convenient identifier to your authentication application.

 When you're done, save the file and quit the editor.

 .. _Install SecureDrop Servers: